tillitis/dev-tillitis/README.md

 In the front matter (the stuff inside `---` in the beginning of the file) you can specify the internal order with `weight: 2` to get it in second place in the table of contents.

+## License

+Unless otherwise noted, the content of the Developer Handbook is licensed under CC-BY-SA-4.0 with Copyright to Tillitis AB.

+See [LICENSE](LICENSE.txt) for the full license texts.